Nathan-Busse/PDF-Unlocker/README.md

 *sudo bash PDF-Unlocker.sh*

-# NOTE
+# NOTE:
-This script is only compatible with linux
+*This script is only compatible with linux*